tijme/kernel-mii/README.md

 * Load the vulnerable driver from memory instead of from disk.
 * Delete the vulnerable driver if it was not preinstalled.
+* Make the exploit stable & compatible with multiple Windows versions.

 ## Issues